Geo54321/geoplugin/README.md

         - GeoPlugin.commands.geoplugin -- Allows use of /geoplugin
         - GeoPlugin.commands.geoplugin.reload -- Allows reload of config file
         - GeoPlugin.commands.geoplugin.magnet -- Allows usage of the magnet subcommand
-    - GeoPlugin.commands.guidebook -- Allows use of /guidebook
+    - GeoPlugin.commands.geoinfo -- Allows use of /geoinfo